DennerMoraes/soller/README.md

-# Projeto React - Soller
+# Project React - Soller

 ## Prerequisites
 Before you begin, make sure you have the following installed on your machine: